DimitrisDavidGerokonstantis/intelliq/data/README.md

 A file will then be automatically created that contains all INSERT queries
 that need to be run so as to create the dummy data the user requested.
 The user will then run this script using
 MySQL Workbench and all dummy data will have been created.
-- Some JSON files : These JSON files contain some full questionnaires (with question and answers that actually make sense :) ).
+- Some JSON files : These JSON files contain some full questionnaires (with question and answers that actually make sense :slightly_smiling_face: ).
 These JSON files can be passed to the database using the respective CLI command (questionnaire_upd) or by using the frontend as
 an admin.
+Some more JSON files with questionnaires can be found in the cli folder.

 The following Python packages are needed for the dummy_data.py file to be able to run:
 - random_word